 We began the adventure in Bangkok, and then headed north to delve into jungles, ancient temples, hill villages and rice paddies, travelling all the way north to the Myanmar border.

-One of my highlights was meeting Uncle Puk, a local legend in Khao Yai National park, and a man who really makes you understand what real bushcraft is all about.
+One of my highlights was meeting Uncle Puk, a septuagenarian guide and something of a local legend in Khao Yai National Park, and a man who makes you understand what real bushcraft is all about.

 IT’S THE MORNING RUSH HOUR in downtown Bangkok, and the city’s streets are wall-to-wall traffic.
 Buses and mini-vans loaded with commuters are heading from the outer suburbs into the city centre.
 Tuk-tuk drivers tout for business and streams of scooters whine along the boulevards, the high keen of their two-stroke engines blending with the throaty grumble of truck exhausts and the incessant blare of car horns.
 It’s gridlock, and no-one’s going anywhere fast.
 But a few blocks away on the wide Chao Phraya River, the great brown waterway that flows through the heart of Bangkok, there’s no sign of any traffic jams.
 Barges and passenger ferries are chugging along the river banks, packed with schoolkids and office workers, and fleets of long-tail boats skip and surf on the choppy swells, dropping off their fares at jetties before buzzing off downstream in search of new business.